 21.190.41 Service Planning Requirements [Eff.
-11/1/13]
+5/1/16]

 - A. An individualized, integrated, comprehensive, written service plan will be: - Collaboratively developed between the individual and service provider or treatment team; - Goal focused; - 3.
 Written in a manner that fosters an individual's highest possible level of independent functioning; and, - 4.
-Ongoing throughout treatment. - B. Service planning shall be developed with the individual following an identified assessment(s) and shall apply intervention, treatment, recovery oriented services and continuing care strategies to the degree indicated by the findings of the assessment(s). - C. An initial service plan shall be formulated to address the immediate needs of the individual within twenty-four (24) hours of assessment. - D. The service plan shall be developed, by an interdisciplinary team when applicable, as soon as is reasonable after admission and no later than: - 1.
+Ongoing throughout treatment. - B. Service planning shall be developed with the individual following an identified assessment(s) and shall apply intervention, treatment, recovery oriented services and continuing care strategies to the degree indicated by the findings of the assessment(s). - C. An initial service plan shall be formulated to address the immediate needs of the individual within twenty-four (24) hours of assessment. - D. The service plan shall be developed, by a multidisciplinary team when applicable, as soon as is reasonable after admission and no later than: - 1.
 Acute Treatment Units (ATU): twenty-four (24) hours of admission; - 2.
-Detox: seventy-two (72) hours of admission; - 3.
-Inpatient Hospitalization: seventy-two (72) hours of admission; - Residential Treatment Facility: ten (10) days after assessment; - 5.
-Partial Hospitalization: seven (7) business days after assessment; - 6.
+Withdrawal Management: seventy-two (72) hours of admission; - 3.
+Inpatient Hospitalization: seventy-two (72) hours of admission; - 4.
+Residential Treatment Facility: ten (10) business days after assessment; - 5.
+Partial Hospitalization: seven (7) business days after assessment; or, - 6.
 Outpatient: fourteen (14) business days after assessment. - E. In addition, services plans shall: - 1.
 Specify goals based on the assessment;

 - 2. Be strength-based, gender appropriate, and individually directed; - 3.
 Reflect findings of a cultural assessment, to include, but not limited to: gender, sexual orientation, socio-economic status, ethnicity, personal values, level of acculturation and/or assimilation, spirituality, linguistics, age, family systems, interpretation of trauma and coping skills; - 4.
 Contain specific, measurable, attainable objectives that relate to the goals and have realistic expected date(s) of achievement; - 5.
 Goals and objectives written in a manner understandable to the individual; - 6.
 Identify the type, frequency and duration of services; - 7.
-Be developmentally and/or age appropriate; - 8.
-Include involvement of other identified family and supportive individuals, when appropriate. - F. All parties (the individual, legal guardian, interdisciplinary team members) who participate in the development of the plan shall sign the plan.
+Be developmentally and/or age appropriate; and, - 8.
+Include involvement of other identified family and supportive individuals, when appropriate. - F. All parties (the individual, legal guardian, multidisciplinary team members) who participate in the development of the plan shall sign the plan.
 The record shall contain documentation whenever a plan is not signed by the individual or participating parties. - G. There shall be documentation that the individual was offered a copy of the plan.

 21.190.42 Service Plan Revisions and Reviews [Eff.
-11/1/13]
+5/1/16]

 - A. Unless otherwise indicated, reviews and any service plan revisions shall be completed and documented when there is a change in the individuals' level of functioning or service needs and no later than: - 1.
-Acute Treatment Units (ATU) and Detox: three (3) days - 2.
-Inpatient Hospitalization: every seven (7) days - Residential Treatment Facility: monthly - 4.
-Partial Hospitalization: every fourteen (14) days - 5.
-Opioid Medication Assisted Treatment: every three (3) months - 6.
-Outpatient: every six (6) months - B. The service plan review shall include documentation of: - 1.
-Progress made in relation to planned treatment outcomes; - Any changes in the individual's treatment focus; - Adjustments to the plan concerning individual lengths of stay as indicated by on-going assessments. - C. Reviews shall be conducted collaboratively by clinician and individual.
+Acute Treatment Units (ATU) and Withdrawal Management: three (3) calendar days; - 2.
+Inpatient Hospitalization: every seven (7) calendar days for four (4) weeks; after four (4) weeks: monthly; and, after six (6) months: quarterly; - 3.
+Residential Treatment Facility: monthly for six (6) months and quarterly after six (6) months; - 4.
+Partial Hospitalization: every fourteen (14) calendar days; - 5.
+Opioid Medication Assisted Treatment: every three (3) months; or, - 6.
+Outpatient: every six (6) months, unless individuals receive medication/psychiatric services only as described in Section 21.190.7. - B. The service plan review shall include documentation of: - 1.
+Progress made in relation to planned treatment outcomes; - 2.
+Any changes in the individual's treatment focus; and, - Adjustments to the plan concerning individual lengths of stay as indicated by on-going assessments.

-- D. The record shall contain documentation whenever the individual or participating parties do not sign a revised plan. - E. There shall be documentation that the individual was offered a copy of the plan.
+- C. Reviews shall be conducted collaboratively by clinician and individual. - D. The record shall contain documentation whenever the individual or participating parties do not sign a revised plan. - E. There shall be documentation that the individual was offered a copy of the plan.

 21.190.5 TREATMENT PROGRESS DOCUMENTATION REQUIREMENTS [Eff.
-11/1/13]
+5/1/16]